z-four/zoptimization/README.md

 What is ZOptimization
 --------

 Android library for optimization your UI.
-You don't need to create dimens.xml file for ldpi / hdpi / xhdpi / xxhdpi and so on.
+You don't need to create dimens for ldpi/hdpi/xhdpi/xxhdpi and so on.
 All you have to do is create only one dimens.xml file and put values for a specific device.

 Example